-An applicant who has earned a BSN and a master's or higher degree from a nationally accredited institution of higher education may be accepted on the basis of such degree.
-Determination of conditions, if any, will be made by the Graduate Program Coordinator.

-2. Certificate Programs
+- 1. An applicant who has earned a BSN and a master's or higher degree from a nationally accredited institution of higher education may be accepted on the basis of such degree.
+Determination of conditions, if any, will be made by the Graduate Coordinator. - 2.
+Certificate Programs - a.

-- a.
 An applicant who has earned an MSN or an MS in nursing from a nationally accredited institution of higher education may be accepted into the family nurse practitioner program in pursuit of a certificate.
-The program consists of advanced nursing practice courses mandated by the Board of Nurse Examiners for the State of Texas and the Texas Higher Education Coordinating Board. - b.
-An applicant with the MSN or MS in nursing, or a BS in nursing and a master's degree in a related field from a nationally accredited institution may enroll in nursing education courses to earn a certificate in Nursing Education or to meet Board of Nursing requirements for teaching in a nursing program. - Health Services Administration certificate information can be found on page 114.
+The program consists of advanced nursing practice courses mandated by the Texas Board of Nursing and the Texas Higher Education Coordinating Board. - b.
+An applicant with the MSN or MS in nursing, or a BS in nursing and a master's degree in a related field from a nationally accredited institution may enroll in nursing education courses to earn a certificate in Nursing Education or to meet the Texas Board of Nursing requirements for teaching in a nursing program. - c.
+Health Services Administration certificate information can be found in the Health Services Administration section of this graduate catalog.